This Ideal Height & Weight Chart is for

 The weight at which you’re dancing your best.
 The weight at which you’re happy and healthy.
 The weight at which you’re energetic and vivacious.
 The weight at which your bones and muscles are strong and supported.

 Your “ideal” weight is different from any other dancer at the same height.
 Don’t focus on the numbers, focus on dancing with joy and feeling amazing.

 Put your attention on how amazing it feels to complete a pirouette instead of the size of the thighs doing the spinning.

-A weight that requires you to go to unhealthy extremes to maintain.
-Some number you decided was the “perfect number” when you were 15.
+A weight that requires you to go to unhealthy extremes to maintain and it’s not some number you decided was the “perfect number” when you were 15.

-It’s not a number that an Artistic Director, Teacher or Ballet Master/Mistress decided you should achieve.
+It’s not a number that an artistic director, teacher, or ballet master decided you should achieve.

 Let me be clear…this doesn’t mean you’re not approaching food, your body, and dancing like an athlete.

-The FIRST thing that must happen for a dancer to healthfully work towards body goals is she must find peace with food and her body.
-If you approach either of those things from a place of negativity, self-hate, restriction, or disorder, nothing will shift in a healthy way.
+The FIRST thing that must happen for a dancer to healthfully work towards body goals is they must find peace with food and their body.
+If you approach either of those things from a place of negativity, self-hate, restriction, or disorder, nothing will shift in a helpful way.

-Once you’re in a good mental place, you can start to make food and lifestyle shifts that will help you achieve your personal best dancer’s body.
+Once you’re in a good mindset, you can start to make food and lifestyle shifts that will help you achieve your personal best dancer’s body.
 This looks different for everyone.
-Find a professional who you trust and connect with to support you.
-Depending on your needs a Health Coach, Dietitian or Nutritionist could be the right fit.
+Find a professional who you trust and connect with for support.
+Depending on your needs a health coach, dietitian, or nutritionist might be the right fit.